Gilles Groulx: National Film Board

-Before undertaking another feature, Groulx made the documentary short Un jeu si simple (1965), a dramatic look at the sport of hockey in the province of Quebec, and in particular, the Montreal Canadiens teams of 1950-1960.
+Before undertaking another feature, Groulx made the documentary short Such a Simple Game (Un jeu si simple) in 1965, a dramatic look at the sport of hockey in the province of Quebec, specifically the Montreal Canadiens teams of 1950-1960.

-This was followed in 1967 by the film Où êtes-vous donc ?, a complex collage of images reflecting the daily lives of Quebeckers.
-Groulx questions their choice of lifestyle through an unconventional filmic language giving unprecedented importance to sound.
+This was followed in 1969 by the film Where Are You?
+(Où êtes-vous donc ?), an experimental film reflecting the daily lives of Quebeckers in the late 60's.
+The film explores the daily lives of three main characters who embody different attitudes about consumerism.
 Barraging the spectators with a disturbing mix of chanting voices, songs, quotations and advertisements from the mass media, the film is a protest against the consumer society, a denunciation of the dehumanizing mechanisms created and used by man against man.

-Continuing in this pamphleteering vein, Groulx made 24 heures ou plus, a veritable call to revolution, which was censored by the NFB.
+Continuing on this vein, Groulx made 24 heures ou plus, which was censored by the NFB.
 Shot at the end of 1971, the film was not officially released until 1977.

-In 1977, he directed the feature-length documentary Première question sur le bonheur, a Mexico-Canada co-production in which Groulx again questions the exploitation of man by man, but this time in the context of rural Mexico.
+In 1977, he directed the feature-length documentary Première question sur le bonheur, a Mexico-Canada co-production which centers on the land reform in Mexico at the end of the 1970's.

-In 1980, Groulx was involved in a serious automobile accident that put an end to his career, although he did manage to come back in 1982 and complete the feature film he had been working on.
-Au Pays de Zom is a scathingly funny satire on the businessman ethos in the unexpected form of a musical, in which Joseph Rouleau, an opera singer greatly admired by Groulx, plays the role not of a romantic hero but of a financier.
+In 1980, Groulx was involved in an automobile accident that almost put an end to his career.
+He managed to come back in 1982 and complete the feature film he had been working on.
+Au Pays de Zom is a film opera that satirizes the modern world of finance.
+Joseph Rouleau, an opera singer, plays the role of a financier.

 Legacy

-Groulx's films are the work of a worried man perpetually questioning life and the world around him.
-Through them, he explored different aspects of Quebec society, always varying his style to suit the subject.
+Groulx's films explored different aspects of Quebec society.
 He was one of the first Quebec filmmakers to make auteur films, both documentary and drama.
-Overall, it could be said that his films convey a Marxist philosophy with a Brechtian aesthetic.

 The Cat in the Bag (Le Chat dans le sac) (1964) remains his best known film and played a seminal role in the development of Quebec cinema.
 In 1985, the Government of Quebec presented Groulx with the Prix Albert-Tessier for lifetime achievement.